initstring/cloud_enum/README.md

 cloudenum.py -k somecompany -k somecompany.io -k blockchaindoohickey
 ```

-HTTP scraping and DNS lookips use 5 threads each by default.
+HTTP scraping and DNS lookups use 5 threads each by default.
 You can try increasing this, but eventually the cloud providers will rate limit you.
 Here is an example to increase to 10.

 ```sh
 cloudenum.py -k keyword -t 10